 How to treat it?

-For older kids and adults, this is just like the treatment of the common cold – get plenty of rest, hydrate and eat a healthy diet that’s rich in nutrients as much as the appetite will allow.
+For older kids and adults, this is just like the treatment of the common cold – get plenty of rest, hydrate and eat a healthy diet that's rich in nutrients as much as the appetite will allow.
 You may choose to treat symptoms as they arise.
 Humidified air may help alleviate symptoms.
-If your child is extremely uncomfortable and unable to sleep as a result, you may reduce fever and discomfort with over-the-counter ibuprofen (avoid aspirin and acetaminophen).
+If your child is extremely uncomfortable and unable to sleep as a result, you may reduce fever and discomfort with over-the-counter ibuprofen (avoid acetaminophen and aspirin).
 Oxygen may be administered for severe cases.

 Since RSV is a virus, antibiotics will not treat this illness.
 Chinese medicine is an ideal option for addressing the symptoms of RSV.
-The Chinese medical diagnosis is likely to be Wind-heat attacking the Lungs moving into a Phlegm Heat pattern.
-Talk to your practitioner to get the appropriate herbs for your child’s symptoms.
+The Chinese medical diagnosis is likely to be “wind-heat” attacking the lungs moving into a “phlegm heat” pattern.
+Talk to your practitioner to get the appropriate herbs for your child's symptoms.

 Another good treatment option, especially for newborns, is homeopathic remedies.
 It’s important to choose the correct remedy for efficacy.
 Two possible remedies are: